-Stage of arboricultural inspection and supervision Compliance documentation and photos shall be included Prior to the demolition of any building or construction and prior to the commencement of any development work Project Arborist to hold pre construction site meeting with the principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
+Stage of arboricultural inspection and supervision Compliance documentation and photos must include Prior to any site works Project Arborist to hold pre construction site meeting with the principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
 Project Arborist to mark all trees approved for removal under DA consent.
-The project arborist shall install or supervise the installation of tree protection fencing.
-Prior to the issue of a Final Occupation Certificate The project arborist shall supervise the dismantling of tree protection measures After all demolition, construction and landscaping works are complete the project Arborist shall assess that the subject trees have been retained in the same condition and vigour.
-If changes to condition are identified the project Arborist should provide recommendations for remediation.
+The project arborist must install or supervise the installation of tree protection fencing, trunk protection, ground protection and traffic height control beam.

-Inspections and compliance documentation shall be made by an arborist with AQF Level 5 qualifications.
+Inspections and compliance documentation must be made by an arborist with AQF Level 5 qualifications.

-Additional site visits shall be made when required by site arborist and/or site foreman for ongoing monitoring/supervisory work.
+Additional site visits must be made when required by the site arborist and/or site foreman for ongoing monitoring/supervisory work.